mepps-md/tor/docs/source/agreements.rst

          You can find an agreement by first searching the tender to which the agreement is linked or by filling out a separate search form with details (code or name) of the EO, agreement’s ID in the format MD-... or by the actual number of the agreement indicated in meta-information etc.

 The agreement contains links to the files attached that were uploaded by the CA prior to the completion of tender, meta-information about the agreement and a copy of items from the tender.

 To introduce changes, CA presses the button ‘Publish changes in the agreement’ on the platform.
-Such action creates a possibility to upload new files and new meta-information regarding the additional agreement.
+Such an action creates a possibility to upload new files and meta-information regarding the additional agreement(s).

 CA fills out the following fields: